 The war and the building up of Niarchos’ fleet

-When Greece entered the war, Niarchos joined the Royal Hellenic Navy, serving on North Atlantic convoys with the rank of lieutenant commander; he was later named Honorary Naval Attache to the Greek Embassy in Washington from 1944-48.
+When Greece entered the war, Niarchos joined the Royal Hellenic Navy, serving on North Atlantic convoys with the rank of lieutenant commander; he later served as Honorary Naval Attache to the Greek Embassy in Washington from 1944 to 1948.

-As a diplomat in Washington, Niarchos was instrumental in securing from the U.S. government the favorable sale of 100 Liberty Ships to Greek shipowners in compensation for damage suffered in the Allied war effort.
+As a diplomat in Washington, Niarchos was instrumental in securing the favorable sale of a hundred Liberty Ships from the U.S. government to Greek shipowners in compensation for damage suffered in the Allied war effort.

 Niarchos’ rival Aristotle Onassis had said about him: “No one has been so smart or so lucky to make the right moves at the right time as Stavros Niarchos.”